ddesmond/ClaymanWeb/_posts/2020-03-01-privacy_policy.md

 #### WHO ARE WE?
-This policy applies to the processing (use) of any personal data carried out by Claython website or performed on behalf of the operator.
+This policy applies to the processing (use) of any personal data carried out by Clayman website or performed on behalf of the operator.

 ##### OPERATOR DETAILS: